 Review of applications will begin immediately and will continue until the final candidate is selected.
 Send a cover letter; résumé; and names, addresses, and phone numbers of three professional references (all in one PDF) to email@example.com with Library Director Search in the subject line.
 No phone calls please.
 Click here for a full description of the position.

 Wells College seeks qualified applicants for the position of Director of Athletics.
 The Director of Athletics is responsible for the overall planning, management, development, and leadership of the intercollegiate athletics program, physical education, and fitness facilities.
 Required skills are but not limited to: knowledge of NCAA rules and regulations and knowledge of Title IX; leadership and interpersonal skills with the ability to motivate a department as a team and members as individual players; excellent organizational, oral and written communication skills.
 Fund-raising experience a real plus.
-Minimum requirements: bachelor's degree from an accredited institution, master's degree preferred; five years of professional experience as an administrator in intercollegiate athletic, intramural and recreational sports/program; and supervisory experience.
+Minimum requirements: bachelor's degree from an accredited institution, master's degree preferred; previous experience as an administrator in intercollegiate athletic, intramural and recreational sports/program; and supervisory experience.
 Experience in a liberal arts Division III institution and college coaching and/or playing experience preferred.

 Positions are posted as they become available.
 Please check back often.